-While doing the job analysis, there are two main documents that are prepared to help explain the essentials skills and qualifications that the job applicants need to possess to perform the job well.
+While doing the job analysis, there are two main documents that are prepared to help explain the essential skills and qualifications that the job applicants need to possess to perform the job well.

-The fundamental difference between the two is: job description is the summary of all the tasks, role, and responsibilities that the company is offering to the candidate, and job specification is an overview of all the attributes, experience, skills, and qualification that the company is looking for in a candidate.
+The fundamental difference between the two is: a job description is the summary of all the tasks, roles, and responsibilities that the company is offering to the candidate, and a job specification is an overview of all the attributes, experience, skills, and qualifications that the company is looking for in a candidate.
 Let’s delve a little deeper.

 What Is Job Description?

-A job description is the detailed information of the vacant position that states the job title, job location, duties, responsibilities, job role, etc. in a written format.
+A job description is a detailed information about the vacant position that states the job title, job location, duties, responsibilities, job role, etc. in a written format.
 The HR manager creates this document to invite applications from prospective candidates for the open role.

 Components of Job Description